 This barrier exists is for good reasons after all, since one has to handle so many people’s investments.
 It only stands to reason that having a technical background means you won’t abuse people’s trust and run things poorly.
 The whole blockchain can lose credibility if there are too many bad faith or irresponsible actors.

 The bare minimum skills must include system operation knowledge, experience in DevOps, server operation and maintenance, and Prometheus or Grafana knowledge for alerts and monitoring.
 The Cardano Foundation even has a stake pool school that operators must pass before they can run their staking operations.

 These courses cover everything from setting up AWS and Cardano nodes to generating keys to maintaining optimal performance.
 It is highly recommended for beginners to check these online resources.
 Suffice it to say, there are a lot of things to learn, so we’d recommend looking into more in-depth learning resources.
 Joining a course is highly recommended as operating a staking pool can be arduous without the proper knowledge.

 Registering Your ADA Staking Pool

-If you want to operate your pool, you will first have to register it.
+If a new user wants to operate a pool, they will first have to register it.
 This can only happen after they install a node from a source, register their stake address on the blockchain, and generate the keys for the stake pool.
-This part requires quite a bit of Linux operating, which is detailed more heavily by Cardano in their courses.
+This part requires quite a bit of Linux operating, which is covered in more detail by Cardano in their courses.

 After these steps, you can start earning rewards, but your stake pool will need members to increase its viability.